joshuacroff/Housing-Analysis/sf-recycled-sites/README.md

 # Results and Findings

+In reviewing the City of San Francisco's Housing Inventory, it appears that the city has recycled 1,337 sites in the 6th cycle that were previously used in the 4th and/or 5th cycles.
+These sites were not reported by the city as recycled sites in the 6th cycle.

 Recycled sites from the 4th and 5th cycles of the San Francisco Housing Element: [sf_recycled_sites.csv](Data/sf_recycled_sites.csv)

 # Contact Information